-The sequences shown at the National Gallery are a selection of the filmed material over three years.
-These are unedited fragments of recordings obtained during the Ardia and its preparations; filmed tests that experiment with speed, composition and meaning.
-These images years later led to the making of the films Tutto di Contrappunto (2018) and Paso Galope (2018), both shown in the exhibition.
+The sequences exhibited at the National Gallery are a selection of the material filmed over three years.
+These are unedited fragments of recordings obtained during the Ardia and its preparations; filmed rehearsals that experience speed, composition and meaning.
+Years later, these images led to the making of the films Tutto di Contrappunto (2018) and Paso Galope (2018), both on display.
 Carolina Saquel (Concepcion, Chile, 1970) lives and works in Paris.
-Graduated in Social and Legal Sciences at the Universidad Diego Portales of Santiago de Chile, in 1994 she started working as a lawyer.
+Graduated in Social and Legal Sciences at the Universidad Diego Portales in Santiago de Chile, in 1994 she started working as a lawyer.
 In 1995 he entered the Facultad de Bellas Artes de la Universidad Católica de Santiago.
-His days are thus divided up by making art in the morning and right in the afternoon, until he decides to stop working as a lawyer to devote himself to the Escuela de Artes.
-His works have been presented at film and video festivals in solo and group exhibitions (París: Kadist Art Foundation, Grand Palais, Espace culturel Louis Vuitton - Barcelona Fundació Joan Miro - Harbourfront Center, Toronto, Canada - MAMCS Strasbourg - Bloomberg Space, Londres - Württembergischer Kunstverein Stuttgart).
-From December 2018 to January 2019 he exhibited in the Gabriela Mistral Gallery in Santiago (Chile) the Repetir hacia adelante exhibition, which shows part of his project carried out in Sardinia.
+His days are thus divided making art in the morning and right in the afternoon, until he decides to stop working as a lawyer to devote himself to the Escuela de Artes.
+His works have been presented at film and video festivals in solo and group exhibitions (París: Kadist Art Foundation, Grand Palais, Espace culturel Louis Vuitton - Barcelona Fundació Joan Miro - Harbourfront Center, Toronto, Canadá - MAMCS - Bloomberg Space, Londres - Württembergischer Kunstverein Stuttgart).
+From December 2018 to January 2019 he exhibits the Repetir hacia adelante exhibition in the Gabriela Mistral Gallery in Santiago (Chile), which shows part of his project made in Sardinia.